-The way of life and the countryside in the Dutch province Noord-Brabant (Brabant) form the basis of the works of Vincent van Gogh (1853-1890).
+The countryside and the way of life of the people of the Dutch province Noord-Brabant (Brabant) are vital for the works of Vincent van Gogh (1853-1890).
 Vincent was born and raised in Brabant.
-Here he found his inspiration.
-Here he made his first sketches and created his first masterpiece: The Potato Eaters.Van Gogh cycle routes
+This is where he found his inspiration, made his first sketches and created his first masterpiece: The Potato Eaters.Van Gogh cycle routes

 The Van Gogh cycle route is incorporated into the existing cycle route network system.
 A Van Gogh cycle route sign is attached to every intersection sign.
 Follow the Van Gogh cycle route signs from one numbered intersection to the next.
 Between the intersections follow the direction signs provided by the network system